syntax-tree/mdast-util-to-hast/readme.md

 ###### `options.footnoteLabelTagName`

 HTML tag to use for the footnote label (`string`, default: `h2`).
-Can be changed to match your document structure and play well with your choice of css.
+Can be changed to match your document structure and play well with your CSS.

 > 👉 **Note**: this option affects footnotes.
 > Footnotes are not specified by CommonMark.